 He was a consummate hunter, fisherman, rancher, and outdoorsman.
 Known as Big Bill in the community and Big Daddy to his family, he was a great person, husband, father, friend, and professional.

 He was preceded in death by his sisters, Mary Siddons Bell and Elizabeth Siddons Duffy.

 Survivors include his wife of 56 years and the love of his life, Julie Siddons; sons, Carl Sturmer and wife, Ruby, of Stephenville, and twins Bill Siddons III, and wife, Jamie, of Hillsboro, and Pat Siddons and partner, Danny Villarreal, of Houston; one daughter, Tracy Sturmer Yocham of Hillsboro; two grandchildren, Gus Sturmer of Stephenville and Shelby Siddons of Bryan.
 He is also survived by one sister, Sara McDonald of Hillsboro.

 The family would like to thank Dr. Teague, Dr. Seely, Lupe Mancha, the Hillsboro Fire Department, the staff at Hill Regional Hospital, Providence Hospice, and Visiting Angels who he called his personal “Angels”, for providing compassionate care, comfort, and assistance.

 In lieu of flowers, the family asks for memorials be sent to the Boys & Girls Club of Hill County Building Fund, P. O. Box 554, Hillsboro, TX 76645.

-To send flowers to W. W. "Bill" Siddons, Jr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of W. W. "Bill" Siddons, Jr., please visit our floral store.